Dimfacion/Curse-of-Strahd-Reloaded-FR/Acte III - Une Contrée Brisée/Arc P - Ravenloft Heist.md

 > [!abstract]+ **Rahadin's Challenge**
 > This arc assumes the players visit the catacombs after completing all other major objectives (i.e., rescuing Gertruda, freeing Emil, and obtaining Argynvost's skull).
 When they do, Rahadin obstructs their departure from the catacombs after they visit St. Markovia's crypt, as described in [[#South Crypts, Third Row]].
 >
 > Should the players instead visit St. Markovia's crypt before completing one of their other three major objectives, Rahadin doesn't appear in the catacombs.
-Instead, once the players have completed all major objectives, Rahadin appears to obstruct their departure the next time they pass through one of the following areas:
+Instead, once the players move to depart Castle Ravenloft, Rahadin appears to obstruct their departure the next time they pass through one of the following areas:
 >
 > * <span class="citation">K8.
 Great Entry (p.
 55)</span>, if the players are attempting to leave via <span class="citation">K7.
 Entry (p.
-54)</span>
+54)</span>,
+> * <span class="citation">K78.
+Brazier Room (p.
+82)</span>, if the players are attempting to leave via the teleportation brazier there,
+> * <span class="citation">K23.
+Servants' Entrance (p.
+59)</span>, if the players are attempting to leave via that route,
+> * <span class="citation">K46.
+Parapets (p.
+68)</span>, if the players are attempting to leave by that route, and
 > * <span class="citation">K20.
 Heart of Sorrow (p.
-59)</span>, otherwise
+59)</span> otherwise.
+>
+> If Rahadin confronts the players in <span class="citation">K78.
+Brazier Room (p.
+82)</span>, he removes the seven stones set into the brazier's rim and places them into a small leather pouch before they enter the room.
+He then ties the leather pouch to his belt.
+If the players notice the stones' disappearance before noticing Rahadin's ***screams of the dead***, he emerges from his hiding place behind one of the iron golems and asks, "Looking for these?"
+A player can attempt to sever the pouch from Rahadin's belt by making an attack against Rahadin's AC with disadvantage.
+On a hit, the pouch is severed if the string tying it to Rahadin's belt takes at least 1 point of piercing, slashing, fire, acid, necrotic, radiant, or force damage.
+Rahadin also automatically drops the pouch if he uses the *amulet of Ravenloft* to pass through a wall, ceiling, or floor of the castle.
 >
 > See [[#South Crypts, Third Row]] for more information about Rahadin's statistics and appearance.

 > [!info]+ **Heist Milestones**